9 Great Glamping Destinations

-Get the starry nights, the campfire stories, the cozy sleeping bag, and all the best parts of camping in some of California’s most beautiful settings—but without the hassle of hauling loads of gear into the backcountry.
-These glamping (short for “glamour camping”) destinations give you the best of both worlds—a back-to-nature break from everyday life, but enough comfort that you won’t wake up with a sore back and covered in mosquito bites.
+Get the starry nights, the campfire stories, the cosy sleeping bag, and all the best parts of camping in some of California’s most beautiful settings—but without the hassle of hauling loads of gear into the back-country.
+These glamping destinations give you the best of both worlds—a back-to-nature break from everyday life, but enough comfort that you won’t wake up with a sore back and covered in mosquito bites.
 And the settings?
-Wind-swept bluffs overlooking the Pacific, high meadows in iconic national parks, even a safari park.
-For most locations, everything, including bedding and meals, are included, though some sites require you to bring your own sleeping bag and pillow.
+The hardest part will be choosing which one to head to first.

-How about an overnight safari trip to see African animals just a half-hour drive north of downtown San Diego in Escondido?
-On a “Roar & Snore Safari” at this remarkable facility (it’s the sister property to the San Diego Zoo), have a sleepover adventure in one of 46 comfy, safari-style tents that border an expansive grazing area for giraffes, rhinos, gazelles, antelopes, and other exotic animals.
-Look for special themes throughout the year, like kid-favourite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or romantic, adults-only Valentine’s Day overnights featuring a candlelit dinner and wine.
-All overnights include special activities, an after-hours look at resident animals, a campfire program, dinner, snack, and a park souvenir.
+All Roar & Snore Safaris include a ride on the Africa Tram and your choice of walking tours, from laid-back to active.
+Look for special themes throughout the year, such as the seasonal children's favourite Creepy Camp during Halloween (meet spooky, creepy critters and get special treats), or the romantic, adults-only Valentine’s Day overnights featuring a candlelit dinner and wine.
+All overnights include special activities, an after-hours opportunity to see the resident animals, a campfire programme, dinner, a snack and a park souvenir.
 And when you wake up in the early morning?
-Have breakfast with views of grazing animals to photograph and view, long before the park is open to visitors.
+Enjoy an open-air breakfast with views of grazing animals to photograph and observe, long before the park’s doors are open to visitors.

 Along the spectacular Big Sur coast, you'll find a unique glamping experience: Treebones Resort, with 16 yurts perched on redwood platforms, each with sweeping views of the Pacific Ocean.
 Step inside for some surprisingly swanky touches such as queen-size beds and cushy couches, plus sinks, heaters and electric lights.
 Outside, deck chairs provide the perfect vantage point for jaw-dropping sunsets.